What this calculator does

 Formula used

-Each month interest is added to every debt, minimum payments are applied, and the extra payment goes to the smallest remaining balance.
-When a debt is cleared, its payment is rolled into the next balance.
+Each month interest is added to every debt, minimum payments are applied, and the extra payment goes to the selected target debt.
+When a debt is cleared, its payment is rolled into the next balance chosen by the strategy.

 How to read the result

-The snowball method can be motivating, but it may cost more interest than targeting the highest APR first.
-Compare the result with your lender terms and budget.
+Snowball can be motivating because it creates early wins.
+Avalanche is usually cheaper when interest rates differ because more money goes to the highest APR first.
+Compare the result with lender terms and your budget.

 Assumptions